Vehicle Problems Covered Under Lemon Lawlemonlaw2019-04-11T15:02:02-07:00

 Understanding Repair Attempts and Shop Time

-In order to get a refund or replacement vehicle under California’s lemon law, you must first prove that you gave your car or truck manufacturer a reasonable opportunity to fix the problem through repairs.
+In order to get a refund or replacement vehicle, you must first prove that you gave your car or truck manufacturer a reasonable opportunity to fix the problem through repairs.
 If your vehicle has spent weeks in the shop or gone in multiple times for related issues, you likely have a case for a lemon.

 It is vital to keep records of this repair work.
 Keeping and making copies of both your drop-off repair orders and your pick-up repair documents is imperative to building a case against your manufacturer – and proving that they have not been able to fix your car.
 Even if you have not kept a full record of repairs, you may ask your dealership for a copy of your file or for their record of warranty claims they’ve made to the manufacturer regarding your vehicle.

 Curious if Your Vehicle Problems Covered?
-Contact Experienced California Lemon Law Attorney
+Contact Our Lawyer

 The problems and defects listed above do not begin to cover all of the problems that are addressed under lemon laws in the state of California – they are simply a list of common problems and symptoms.
 In order to better understand your case, and to begin to take action against your vehicle’s manufacturer, please contact the law offices of Douglas D. Law, Esq. for your FREE consultation today.
 We can help you collect evidence, file for a refund, and get justice for your lemon – and we can start today.